blackfight999/ChatGPT-Micro-Cap-Experiment/README.md

 ![Week 4 Performance](%286-30%20-%207-25%29%20Results.png)

 ---
-- Currently stomping on the Russell 2K.
+- Currently compared against Bitcoin.

 # Features of This Repo
 Live trading scripts — Used to evaluate prices and update holdings daily